 How long the adaptation process takes

-Upon receipt of the recommendation your district council will agree a priority for the work.
 This will then progress at a rate determined by the district council which will take into account urgency of your situation, the scale and complexity of work to be undertaken.

 Privately owned, rented or housing association property

-Works funded by the grant have to be put out to competitive tender and we have a list of approved contractors who will undertake the work.
 However, in certain circumstances it is possible that people can engage a builder of their choice.
-The work undertaken would still have to meet the required standards and the grant cannot be used retrospectively to fund work already commenced.
+The work undertaken would still have to meet the required standards and the grant cannot be approved retrospectively to fund work already commenced.

 Your district or borough council may be able to supply you with an information pack, including a step-by-step procedural document.